Pickling: Central and Eastern Europe

-Romanian pickles (murături) are made out of beetroot, cucumbers, green tomatoes (gogonele), carrots, cabbage, garlic, sauerkraut, bell peppers, melons, mushrooms, turnips, celery and cauliflower.
-Meat, like pork, can also be preserved in salt and lard.
+Romanian pickles (murături) are made from beetroot, cucumbers, green tomatoes (gogonele), carrots, cabbage, garlic, sauerkraut, bell peppers, melons, mushrooms, turnips, celery and cauliflower.
+Meat, such as pork, can be preserved in salt and lard.

 Polish cuisine is centered around pickled foods.
-Pickled gherkins are enjoyed in a multitude of ways; a snack, a sidedish, a 'chaser' for vodka, and also often used to pickled-gherkin soup.
+Pickled gherkins are enjoyed in a multitude of ways; a snack, a sidedish, a 'chaser' for vodka, and are also often used in pickled-gherkin soup.

 Czech cuisine incorporates many pickled fruits and vegetables as a way to preserve produce that in their climate are mostly seasonal.
-A unique aspect of Czech cuisine is the dish 'beer cheese' which is cheese that is pickled in beer.
+A unique aspect of Czech cuisine is 'beer cheese', cheese that is pickled in beer.
 The popular bar snack, utopenec, is sausage pickled with onions.
 Other vegetables, such as peppers and cucumbers, are also found pickled with utopenec.

 In Slovak tradition, pickling practices are quite similar to ones used in the Czech Republic.
-June and July is prime pickling season in Slovakia, where most people are bottling up their fruits and vegetables to preserve for enjoyment in the wintertime.
+June and July is prime pickling season in Slovakia, where most people are bottling up their fruits and vegetables to preserve for the winter.

+In Albania and Albanian cuisine it is known as turshi (turshi), and is commonly consumed as an appetizer or side dish.
+It is traditionally prepared in late summer and autumn for consumption during the winter months.
+Vegetables such as green tomatoes, cucumbers, bell peppers, cabbage and eggplant are preserved in a brine or vinegar solution.
+It is sometimes served as a meze alongside rakia.

+In Macedonian cuisine, it is a popular appetizer, traditionally prepared in the fall, and enjoyed throughout winter as a side dish to hearty stews.
+In Bulgarian cuisine, the most popular types are tsarska turshiya ("king's pickle") and selska turshiya ("country pickle").

-North Caucasian, Russian, Ukrainian and Belarusian pickled items include beets, mushrooms, tomatoes, sauerkraut, cucumbers, ramsons, garlic, eggplant (which is typically stuffed with julienned carrots), custard squash, and watermelon.
-Garden produce is commonly pickled using salt, dill, blackcurrant leaves, bay leaves and garlic and is stored in a cool, dark place.
+North Caucasian, Russian, Ukrainian and Belarusian pickled items include beets, mushrooms, tomatoes, sauerkraut, cucumbers, ramsons, garlic, eggplant (typically stuffed with julienned carrots), custard squash, and watermelon.
+Garden produce is commonly pickled using salt, dill, blackcurrant leaves, bay leaves and garlic and stored in a cool, dark place.
 The leftover brine (called rassol (рассол) in Russian) has a number of culinary uses in these countries, especially for cooking traditional soups, such as shchi, rassolnik, and solyanka.
 Rassol, especially cucumber or sauerkraut rassol, is also a favorite traditional remedy against morning hangover.